Jana Wendt

-Jana Bohumila Wendt (/ˈjɑːnɑː vɛnt/ YAH-nah-_-VENT; born 9 May 1956) is an Australian Gold Logie award-winning television journalist, reporter and writer.
+Jana Bohumila Wendt (/ˈjɑːnɑː vɛnt/ YAH-nah-_-VENT; born 9 May 1956) is an Australian television journalist, reporter, and writer.

-Early life
+Early life and education

-Wendt was born in Melbourne to Czech parents who emigrated to Australia in 1949, as political refugees on account of her father’s work as a journalist for a Czech dissident newspaper.
+Jana Bohumila Wendt was born in Melbourne in 1956 to Czech parents who emigrated to Australia in 1949, as political refugees on account of her father's work as a journalist for a Czech dissident newspaper.

-Wendt attended Presentation College, Windsor before graduating at the University of Melbourne with a Bachelor of Arts (French, Honours) in 1979.
+Wendt attended Presentation College, Windsor, before graduating at the University of Melbourne with a Bachelor of Arts (French, Honours) in 1979.

 Career

+During her career, Wendt worked for every major commercial broadcaster as well as the public broadcasters.
+She was at one point the highest-paid person on Australian television.

 Starting as a researcher for the ABC, Wendt's television career began as a journalist for ATV-10 evening news, before sharing presenting duties with David Johnston.

 In 1982, Wendt then went on to be one of the first reporters on the Australian Nine Network's version of 60 Minutes, as well as filing stories for the American CBS 60 Minutes.
+60 Minutes producer Gerald Stone described her as "more like a Hollywood film star than anyone else in Australian TV".

+Wendt hosted A Current Affair, also on Nine, from 1987 until November 1992.
+Prime Minister Bob Hawke chose to announce his resignation via a pre-recorded interview with Wendt on A Current Affair in 1992, rather than by giving a press conference.
+His successor, Paul Keating, gave her his first interview as Prime Minister.

-Wendt took over in 1997 as host of A Current Affair, also on Nine, until November 1992, and was host of Australian Dateline on SBS and Witness on Seven.
+She also hosted Dateline on SBS and Witness on Seven.
 She also did a number of specials for the ABC.

 She returned to Channel Nine in 2003 to host Sunday.

-Departure from Nine Network
+Over the course of her career, Wendt interviewed, among others, Yasser Arafat, Muammar Gaddafi, Alan Bond, and Dustin Hoffman.

 Rumours of Wendt's departure from Nine began in June 2006, when the network announced it would merge its Sunday and Business Sunday programs.
-Leaks to the print media, reportedly from high levels within Nine and described by journalists as "ham-fisted", revealed that the network wanted to replace Wendt with Ellen Fanning.
-Then CEO Eddie McGuire in particular was accused of trying to "white-ant" Wendt.
-On 1 September 2006 it was announced that Wendt would leave the Nine Network.
-News reports suggested she would receive a payout of more than A$2 million in lieu of the remaining two and a half years of her contract.
+Leaks to the print media revealed that the network wanted to replace Wendt with Ellen Fanning.
+CEO Eddie McGuire in particular was accused of trying to "white-ant" Wendt.
+On 1 September 2006, it was announced that Wendt would leave the Nine Network.

-The absence of Wendt on the Sunday program's relaunch on 3 September 2006 was met with an unprecedented number of complaints that flooded the Nine Network's switchboard.
+The absence of Wendt on the Sunday program's relaunch on 3 September 2006 was met with an unprecedented number of complaints.

-Wendt was then sacked from her regular "Lunch" column for The Bulletin magazine, due to the association the magazine has with the Nine Network; both had the same parent company, PBL.
+Wendt was then sacked from her regular "Lunch" column for The Bulletin magazine, due to the association the magazine had with the Nine Network; both had the same parent company, PBL.

 On 12 September 2006, just ten days after she left the Nine Network, Wendt agreed to appear on stage at the Seven Network's 50 Years of Television presentation, where she co-presented the News and Current Affairs section with Sydney news presenter Ian Ross, another former Nine Network employee.

+Fiction

+In 2025 Wendt published a book of short stories, entitled The Far Side of the Moon and Other Stories.
+It has been well-received by critics.